A Guide to Eating with Kids in Greece

 Greek seafood

-Whether you’re navigating a Greek taverna menu for a Bolognese pasta taste-alike (quick answer: Pastitsio), assembling an easy breakfast (or dinner?
-Barba Stathis’ brand of frozen vegetable combinations for a spread of Greek recipes go straight from freezer to pot) in your Airbnb with local ingredients, or just looking for new ways to help your littlies love Greece, we list some tips and sometimes-healthy ideas for feeding first eaters (and beyond).
+Good food is an integral part of an enjoyable holiday.
+And with its bounty of beautiful seasonal ingredients, it’s not difficult to feed children well on the road in Greece.
+Whether you’re navigating a taverna menu for a Bolognese pasta taste-alike (quick answer: Pastitsio), assembling an easy breakfast (or dinner?
+Barba Stathis’ ubiquitous brand of frozen vegetable combinations for a spread of Greek recipes go straight from freezer to pot) in your Airbnb, or just looking for new ways to help your littlies love Greece, we list some tips and sometimes-healthy ideas for feeding first eaters and beyond in the land renowned for its culinary heritage.

 BREAKFAST, DESSERT & SNACKS